RockstarLang/rockstar2/codewithrockstar.com/09-conversions.md

 Type Conversions

-To convert any value to a string, `write` or `whisper` the value into a variable:
+To convert any value to a string, add it to the empty string.

 ```rockstar
 {% include_relative {{ page.examples }}join-arrays.rock %}